HarjeetSinghGoldy/arduino_rest_api/README.md

-# sylvester_tech_REST
-Sylvester Tech RESTful Application.
+#Sylvester Tech RESTful Simple Application for User Login/Register.

 This app simple Login/Register with authention is built on Nodejs MEAN Stack performing CRUD operations.